top of page

 MAINTAINS ORIGINAL IDEA OF A JEWISH HOMELAND

-The 4 nations/groups most geopolitically involved Middle East peace - the US, EU, UN, and Russia, have supported this solution.
-In fact (disregarding a slight change in President Trump's policy), the US has officially supported this solution since the 1970s, though they do not recognize Palestine in its current state.
+The four nations/groups most geopolitically involved in attaining peace in the Middle East are the US, EU, UN, and Russia.
+They have supported a two-state solution.
+The US has officially supported this solution since the 1970s, though they do not recognize Palestine in its current state.
 In addition, the vast majority of the world already accepts both entities as states.
-Let's not forget that Israel and Palestine have both accepted some form of such a solution as well.
-If we can create a set of borders and guidelines that brings the two nations together, this solution is not that far-fetched.
+It's important to remember that, in the past, Israel and Palestine also have both accepted some form of such a solution as well.
+If we can create a set of borders and guidelines that allows two nations to co-exist, a two-state solution is possible.

-In 1948, the idea to found Israel was profoundly necessary, as Jews throughout the world were under intense persecution and surrounded by anti-semitism.
-Israel was founded to give the Jewish people a safe place in the land of their ancestors, and has been successful in protecting international Jews from hatred.
-Unfortunately, hatred that would certainly derive from a one-state solution, even under a combined government, would destroy this ideal.
-Jews would be under attack throughout the country, not just in border areas, and there would, therefore, be no safe space for Jews to escape anti-semitism.
+In 1948, the foundation of Israel was necessary, as Jews throughout the world were under intense persecution and surrounded by antisemitism.
+Israel was founded to give the Jewish people a safe place in the land of their ancestors, and has been successful in protecting Jews around the world from persecution.
+Unfortunately, the acrimony that could arise under a one-state solution, even under a combined government, would destroy the safety provided by a Jewish homeland.

 ECONOMIC BENEFITS